TES Water Tanks: Future of Eco-Friendly Data Center Cooling

 Managing energy in data centres is a complex task, especially during peak demand periods.
 The use of TES water tanks can address some of these challenges effectively.
 Data centres operate 24/7, requiring continuous cooling to prevent the overheating of servers.
 During peak hours, the demand for energy surges, straining power grids and increasing electricity costs.

 Additionally, the financial impact of outages has become more severe.
 The Uptime Institute reports that the percentage of outages costing over $100,000 has increased to 60%, up from 39% in 2019.
 Moreover, the proportion of outages costing over $1 million has grown from 11% to 15%.
-These statistics underscore the necessity of solutions that reduce downtime and financial risks, emphasising the critical need for reliable energy management strategies to avoid such costly disruptions.

 2. Cost Implications